MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-connect-azure-consumption-insights.md

 * To define a period of months in a historical time window, use *startBillingDataWindow* and *endBillingDataWindow*
 * Don't use *numberOfMonth* together with *startBillingDataWindow* or *endBillingDataWindow*

-## Migrating from the Azure Enterprise Connector
+## Migrate from the Azure Enterprise Connector

-Some customers created visuals using the *Azure Enterprise Connector (Beta)*, which will eventually be discontinued, and is being replaced by the **Azure Consumption Insights** connector.
-The **Azure Consumption Insights** connector has features and enhancements that include:
+Some customers created visuals using the *Azure Enterprise Connector (Beta)*.
+Eventually, this will be discontinued and replaced with the **Azure Consumption Insights** connector.
+The new connector has features and enhancements that include:

 * Additional data sources available for *Balance Summary* and *Marketplace Purchases*
 * New and advanced parameters, such as *startBillingDataWindow* and *endBillingDataWindow*
 * Better performance and responsiveness

 The next steps show how to transition to the **Azure Consumption Insights** connector.
-These steps preserve the work already done in creating custom dashboards or reports.
+These steps preserve the work you've already done in creating custom dashboards or reports.

 ### Step 1: Connect to Azure using the new connector
-The first step is to connect using the **Azure Consumption Insights** connector, which was described earlier in this article in detail.
+The first step is use the **Azure Consumption Insights** connector described in detail earlier in this article.
 In this step, select **Get Data > Blank Query** from the **Home** ribbon in **Power BI Desktop**.

-### Step 2: Use the Advanced Editor to create a query
+### Step 2: Create a query in Advanced Editor
 In **Query Editor**, select **Advanced Editor** from the **Query** section of the **Home** ribbon.
 In the **Advanced Editor** window that appears, enter this query:

     let